 - 1. Mediation is voluntary and may only be used when both parties to the dispute agree to do so. - 2.
-A party may seek mediation to resolve disputes involving any matter under the IDEA, Part C, including matters arising in a Due Process complaint. - 3.
+A party may seek mediation to resolve disputes involving any matter under IDEA, Part C, including matters arising in a Due Process complaint. - 3.
 Mediation cannot be used as a mandatory preliminary step prior to any other administrative or legal recourse. - 4.
 Mediation may not be used to deny or delay a parent's right to a Due Process hearing or to deny any other rights under IDEA, Part C. - 5.
-Mediation is to be conducted by a qualified and impartial mediator who is trained in effective mediation techniques and knowledgeable in the law related to early intervention.

-- 6. SoonerStart ensures that it selects mediators on a random, rotational, or other impartial basis. - 7.
+Mediation is to be conducted by a qualified and impartial mediator who is trained in effective mediation techniques and knowledgeable in the law related to early intervention. - 6.
+SoonerStart ensures that it selects mediators on a random, rotational, or other impartial basis. - 7.
 The State bears the cost of the mediation process, including the costs of mediation. - 8.
-Parties resolving a dispute through mediation must sign a legally binding agreement describing the resolution and: - A. States that all discussions that occurred during mediation are confidential and may not be used as evidence in any subsequent Due Process hearing procedure or civil proceeding in any Federal or State court; and - B. Is signed by both the parent and a representative of SoonerStart who has the authority to bind SoonerStart. - 9.
-An individual who serves as a mediator: - A. May not be an employee of the SoonerStart Program that is involved in the provision of early intervention services or other services to the child.
-However, a person who otherwise qualifies as a mediator is not an employee of SoonerStart solely because s/he is paid by the agency to serve as a mediator; and - B. Must not have a personal or professional interest that conflicts with the person's objectivity. - 10.
-SoonerStart shall ensure that each session of the mediation session is scheduled in a timely manner and held in a location convenient to the parties involved in the dispute. - 11.
+Parties resolving a dispute through mediation must sign a legally binding agreement describing the resolution and:

+A. states that all discussions that occurred during mediation are confidential and may not be used as evidence in any subsequent Due Process hearing procedure or civil proceeding in any Federal or State court; and

+B. is signed by both the parent and a representative of SoonerStart who has the authority to bind SoonerStart.

+9. An individual who serves as a mediator:

+A. may not be an employee of the SoonerStart Program that is involved in the provision of early intervention services or other services to the child.
+However, a person who otherwise qualifies as a mediator is not an employee of SoonerStart solely because s/he is paid by the agency to serve as a mediator; and

+B. must not have a personal or professional interest that conflicts with the person's objectivity.

+- 10. SoonerStart shall ensure that each session of the mediation session is scheduled in a timely manner and held in a location convenient to the parties involved in the dispute. - 11.
 SoonerStart shall ensure that agreements reached by all parties through mediation will be recorded in a written mediation agreement. - 12.
 A written, signed mediation agreement is enforceable in any State court of competent jurisdiction; in district court of the United States; or by the lead agency. - 13.
-If a parent chooses not to use the Mediation process, SoonerStart will offer the family the opportunity to meet with an impartial party at a time and location convenient to the parent.
+If a parent chooses not to use the Mediation process, SoonerStart will offer the family the opportunity to meet with an impartial party such as the Oklahoma Parents Center or Special Education Resolution Center (SERC) at Oklahoma State University.
+The impartial Party will explain the benefits of and encourage the use of Mediation.
 (Authority: 20 U.S.C. §1415(e); 34 C.F.R. §303.431)